Boston, today that most Catholic of American cities, had no Catholic church within 300 miles when Father Jean-Louis Lefebvre Cheverus arrived in 1796.

 The priests who preceded Cheverus gave Puritan Boston good reason to look down on Catholics.

 The first resident Catholic priest Boston was a disreputable French naval chaplain, l’abbe de la Poterie, who deserted when the French fleet left Boston Harbor at the end of the American Revolution.
 De la Poterie celebrated the first Catholic Mass in Boston in 1788.
 But he had been suspended from the priesthood in France, ran up debt in Boston and was relieved of his duties by Father John Carroll, who had begun to organize the Catholic church in America from Maryland.

 The second resident Catholic priest in Boston was Father Rousselet, who had also been suspended from the priesthood in France.
 During Christmas Eve Mass in 1789, de la Poterie insisted on participating in the service, which sparked fisticuffs among the parishioners.
-All the church’s furniture was broken in the fight.
+The brawlers broke all the church’s furniture.

 Then John Thayer arrived on his own accord.
 He was a wealthy Congregationalist minister who converted to Catholicism and was ordained a priest.
 He tried to take over from Rousselet.
 The Irish supported Thayer, the French supported Rousselet.
 As a result, only a few Catholics actually attended Sunday Mass.

 Finally, the highly respected Father Francis Anthony Matignon arrived in Boston in 1792 and began to put things right.
 He wrote to his friend Father Cheverus and asked him to join him as a Catholic missionary.

 Cheverus was 28 when he arrived in 1796.
 For four years he had been living in England, a refugee from the French Revolution.